^

 17 May 2024, 00:41

-An electron micrograph from the study shows the problematic 33-mer DGP peptide with sharp structures that can open the intestinal barrier.
+An electron micrograph from the study shows the problematic peptide 33-mer DGP with sharp structures that can open the intestinal barrier.
 Source: Bielefeld University

-When the intestinal barrier is broken
+When the intestinal barrier is disrupted

-The Link Between 33-mer DGP and Celiac Disease
+Link between 33-mer DGP and celiac disease

 In the case of celiac disease, two specific HLA proteins, namely HLA-DQ2 and HLA-DQ8, are strongly associated with the disease.
-The 33-mer DGP perfectly matches HLA-DQ2 or HLA-DQ8 and triggers an immune response that leads to inflammation and atrophy of the villi of the small intestine.
+The 33-mer DGP fits perfectly with HLA-DQ2 or HLA-DQ8 and triggers an immune response that leads to inflammation and atrophy of the villi of the small intestine.
 This strong interaction turns DGP into what scientists call a superantigen.
 For those suffering from celiac disease, a gluten-free diet is the only lifelong therapy.

 You are reporting a typo in the following text: